The very first tip for how to start writing a book is to have a plan.

 Your story outline starts with a single sentence summary of your story.

-If you are not sure how to do it, Randy Ingermanson gives a few examples of one-sentence summaries of some well-known books.
+If you are not sure how to write a one-sentence summary, Randy Ingermanson gives a few examples of one-sentence summaries of some well-known books.

 Here are some examples.